mlrawlings/cornerstone/README.md

 Then, call `cornerstone.registerTemplate(require([path to template]))` or register all `.marko` files in a directory (that export a `name` and `id`) using `cornerstone.loadTemplates([path to templates directory])`.

 ### Collections
 Collections in CornerstoneCMS are built upon [Mongoose](http://mongoosejs.com/).
 Collections provide a way to manage and view custom, structured data for a site.
 Some common uses for collections would include users, blog posts, and contact form submissions.
-Collection data is available to view and manage from within the cms admin, and it is also available to display from templates using the [`{% query %}` tag](#queries).
+Collection data is available to view and manage from within the cms admin, and it is also available to display from templates using the [`<collection>` tag](#collection-queries).

 #### Defining a Collection